Swarmops/Swarmops/README.md

 4. Open a browser and navigate to the swarmops-frontend machine, pass the first no-bot check in the install wizards, and enter database server root credentials.
 This will create a database and provision it with initial data, which takes a couple of minutes.

-5. If you're not comfortable entering the root credentials into a random app, (optional step) run these commands as root instead at the MySQL/MariaDB prompt to create the database users with the right permissions:
+5. If you're not comfortable entering the root credentials into a random app, (optional step) run these commands as root instead at the MySQL/MariaDB prompt to create the database users with the right permissions.
+Replace the passwords with something of your own choosing:

 ```
 CREATE DATABASE `Swarmops`;
-CREATE USER `Swarmops-R` IDENTIFIED BY '[readpassword]';
+CREATE USER `Swarmops-R` IDENTIFIED BY 'readpassword';
-CREATE USER `Swarmops-W` IDENTIFIED BY '[writepassword]';
+CREATE USER `Swarmops-W` IDENTIFIED BY 'writepassword';
-CREATE USER `Swarmops-A` IDENTIFIED BY '[adminpassword]';
+CREATE USER `Swarmops-A` IDENTIFIED BY 'adminpassword';
 GRANT SELECT ON mysql.proc TO `Swarmops-W`;
 GRANT SELECT ON mysql.proc TO `Swarmops-A`;
 USE `Swarmops`;